Dating After Divorce: What Works, What Fails, and What to Avoid

 Dating After Divorce When You Have Kids

-Research published in the Journal of Marriage and Family confirms that children’s well-being after parental separation depends far more on the quality of the parent-child relationship and how transitions are handled than on whether a new partner is introduced at all.
-Dating after divorce with kids isn’t inherently harmful, but rushing introductions or letting children feel like an afterthought is.
+Research published in the Journal of Marriage and Family proves that the wellbeing of children following parental separation is much more reliant on the quality of the relationship between the parent and child than on the introduction of a new partner.
+Dating after divorce with kids is not bad in itself but going on dates too soon or making children feel like an afterthought is.

-Most child psychologists recommend waiting at least 6 months before introducing a new partner to your children — and even then, keeping the introduction low-key and low-pressure.
+Most child psychologists recommend waiting at least 6 months before introducing a new partner to your children.
+And even at that, make it low-key and low-pressure.
 A casual meetup, not a “this is someone important” announcement.
 Let the relationship develop naturally from there.

 Keep dating and parenting in separate lanes early on.
 Don’t let a new person occupy time that kids need from you during the transition.